-MH's Position and Rationale: MH attributes 30% of poles and wires cost related to secondary distribution and has excluded ARL from the allocation of the customer portion of the common secondary distribution system.
+MH's Position and Rationale: MH has adopted the convention that 30% of poles and wires cost are related to secondary distribution and have excluded ARL from the allocation of the customer portion of the common secondary distribution system.
 MH believes that this convention reasonably depicts ARL distribution cost causation but intends to investigate its reasonableness further and review the practice at other utilities.